BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 ### 3. **Proofs** *(Secrets Verified)*
 - **Description**: This step follows foundational wholeness verification and adds a layer of security by ensuring that cryptographic contents or other secrets are valid.
 This step demonstrates how modern technology really shines, because it's made algorithmic checks of this sort possible.
 Non-cryptographic secrets can be checked as well.
 - **Actor**: Either party acting as or interacting with a validator.
 - **Action**: Verify secrets.
-Assess non-cryptographic secrets via investigatory means.
-Check hashes, signatures, zero-knowledge proofs, or other cryptographic methods to ensure that data hasn't been tampered with.
+Check non-cryptographic secrets via investigatory means.
+Authenticate hashes, signatures, zero-knowledge proofs, or other cryptographic methods to ensure that data hasn't been tampered with.
 - **Success**: Secrets are verified to confirm their authenticity, either by investigation or by cryptographic proof.
   - If data fails Cryptography Verification, a new Introduction is requested with verifiable Proof (phase 1).
 - **Use Case (The Kitchen Remodeling):** Hank has called Carla to receive names and phone numbers for a few testimonials about her work.
 These testimonials are non-cryptographic secrets since they're not publicly known.
 He looks up the names he's been given in a phone book and verifies that they indeed correlate with the phone numbers.